 What is a Fellow of the Royal Society of Arts?
 (FRSA)

 It is an award granted to individuals that the Royal Society of Arts (RSA) judges to have made outstanding achievements to social progress and development.
 In the official language of the Fellowship Charter, the award recognizes the contributions of exceptional individuals from across the world who have made significant contributions relating to the Arts, Manufacture and Commerce.
 Fellowship is only awarded to those who can demonstrate that they have made significant contributions to social change, and support the mission of the RSA.

-Lira Luis, FRIBA, AIA, NCARB, CEM, LEED AP
+Lira Luis, FRIBA, FRSA, NCARB, CEM, LEED AP

 Lira Luis amplifies minority perspectives, connects diverse communities, and capitalizes innovation to bring quality architectural solutions for the benefit of the underserved and vulnerable.

 These are just some of the qualities that the RSA has based their awarding Lira with the Fellowship upon, after her nomination and subsequent fast-track application.

 Her RSA Fellowship comes on the heels of her election as 2020 Fellow of the Royal Institute of British Architects (RIBA) on November 15, 2019 and winning the 2019 Most Innovative Businesswoman in Diverse Architecture – USA award from the UK’s Voice of Modern Business AI.